nus-cs2103-AY1920S1/duke/README.md

 	```

 #### Find Task by Keyword
 Duke Bunny can help you find tasks that match a single word keyword.
+All matching tasks will be presented.

 - To find if you have the task in the list by a single keyword like *lab*, send:
 	`find assignment`